RNSG 1341 – Common Concepts of Adult Health

 - Students entering in the second 8 weeks will be required to take a dosage calculation test in the first week of the session.
 Tutorials will be offered.
 Students who successfully passed RNSG 1413 in the current semester are exempt from the dosage exam for 1341.

 Level Mastery Skills Check-Off:

 - Students entering in the second 8 weeks will be required to pass the Level 1 Mastery Skills Check-off covering RNSG 1105 and 1413 skills.
 The first check-off will be done the week before the start of RNSG 1341.
 Spring semester check-offs will be done the week before spring break.
 Students who successfully passed RNSG 1413 in the current semester are exempt from the Level Mastery Skills Check-off for 1341.

 - You must satisfactorily complete the assigned skills to continue in Level 1.

-- Please practice the skills that you learned in RNSG 1105 and 1413 over and over until you have mastered them, in preparation for the Level 1 Mastery Check-Off
+- Practice the skills that you learned in RNSG 1105 and 1413 over and over until you have mastered them, in preparation for the Level 1 Mastery Check-Off